wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * v1.6 was led by a CoreOS developer
    * v1.7 was led by a Googler
    * v1.8 was led by <a target="_blank" href="https://www.linkedin.com/in/jaicesinger/">Jaice Singer DuMars</a> (<a target="_blank" href="https://twitter.com/jaicesd">@jaicesd</a>) after Microsoft joined the CNCF July 2017 <a target="_blank" href="https://twitter.com/jaydumars?lang=en">VIDEO</a>
+   * v1.22 is when containerD replaces Docker as the default container runtime
    * {{ page.k8s_version }} was the version at Sep 2021.
    <br /><br />